raydot/JavaScript30/readme.md

 Countdown clock with quick time select buttons and the ability to enter custom times.
 Covers a lot about both using timers and data portability from one format to another.
 Cool!
 Hard to believe there's only one lesson left!

+## 30 Wack-a-Mole

+Great finish, combining a few different things we learned in the course!
+Ducky.
+Great course, glad I did it.
+TODO: Buff the game, create high score list for localstorage, create game levels, etc...

+--

 Original Repo README:

 # JavaScript30